 Intervention fidelity observations should be conducted within the first week of Tier 2 intervention implementation to ensure the interventionist (i.e., the person implementing the intervention) has adequate support in terms of intervention instructions, training, modeling, and to ensure that the student's participation is appropriate.
 Observations should occur weekly until accuracy is obtained by the interventionist for both implementation of the intervention and the administration of the progress monitoring assessment.
 Any concerns with intervention fidelity should be immediately addressed through additional staff training support, adjusting scheduling to ensure student participation, etc. However, an intervention fidelity observation must be carried out at least once if the student performance data indicates the need for an intervention change.
 The intervention should not be changed unless accuracy is obtained by the interventionist as prescribed by the team.
-Intervention exposure (intervention dosage) should be reviewed, minimally, every 4 weeks and before an intervention change should occur.
+Intervention change should occur.
 It is important for interventionists to document any student absences during the scheduled intervention and any cancellations of scheduled intervention times.